Who doesn't like Cup Noodles?

 Play the film clip below to see it in action.

-Play the second film snippet below to see the spark that launched the idea for Cup Noodles.
+In the second film snippet, below, you can see the spark that launched the idea for Cup Noodles.

 While Momofuku Ando was in the U.S., he observed Americans putting instant ramen in mugs, pouring boiling water over it, and eating it with a fork.
 Thus, Cup Noodles was born.